A1.1 Overview: Components of an SHSM

 • is more easily embedded in curriculum delivery

-• allows for a hands-on component
+• could allow for a hands-on component

 • reduces scheduling challenges